santamasa/optimism/interop-devnet/xelper/README.md

 - Allows for auditing of commands and their outputs over time for debugging.
 - Allows for manual interaction with automatically created values, either by using the exported values manually, or by modifying the context values between executions.

-When Xelper finishes execution, the new Context Variables are appended to the Context file.
-This means that historical values are preserved even when they would be overwritten by updates.
-Whenever context is passed into Xelper, it is imported by calling `source <context_file>`.

 `--print_context` can be passed to Xelper to print the context values once sourced.
 This can be useful for seeing the current environment, or for cleaning up context files potentially.

 ## Example